sidhantas/Gameboy/README.md

 * Timer circuit is nowhere near perfect
 * Setting and resetting flags is slow because I'm making a separate function call for each one (up to 4) per instruction, could probably get it down to one function
 * There are functions in place to make the PPU run on it's own thread.
 However, when doing this I found that it lagged behind too many clock cycles for many games and didn't work and adding locks/condvars for each mode would slow it down too much.
 Updating the frame in the actual window is done through the main thread, however
+* SKIP_BOOT does not work on every game for some reason that I can't figure out so it's best to just have the bootrom

 ## Tested Games
 * Donkey Kong World